GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

   * On Linux, use ``dlopen`` on the GPUPerfAPI shared library for your chosen API (see above table)

-* Get the address of the ``GPA_GetFuncTable`` function
+* Get the address of the ``GpaGetFuncTable`` function

   * On Windows, use ``GetProcAddres``
   * On Linux, use ``dlsym``

-* Call GPA_GetFuncTable to get a table of function pointers for each API.
+* Call GpaGetFuncTable to get a table of function pointers for each API.

-All of the above can be simplified using the GPAInterfaceLoader.h C++ header file.
+All of the above can be simplified using the gpu_perf_api_interface_loader.h C++ header file.
 This header file simplifies the loading and initialization of the GPA entrypoints.
 The following code shows how to use this header file to load and initialize the DirectX 12 version of GPA: